 For days, I read about Flash, Fireworks and Dreamweaver (owned by the Macromedia company then) from various online tutorials.
 A few weeks of self-study resulted to one ugly (by my current standards) website but that did start everything.

-Three years after my initial jump in web design, I accumulated enough html skills to land me a job in Manila with an American expat who ran a web design business from a home office.
+Three years after my initial jump in web design, I accumulated enough html skills to land me a job in Manila under an American expat who ran a web design business from his home office.
 Within two years, the company was absorbed by a multinational market research firm and I was brought to Kuala Lumpur under a two-year contract to manage a newly formed in-house web team tasked to update the various company websites and to create online surveys.

-After my short KL stint, I returned to Manila to work for a couple American-owned web design companies.
+After my short KL stint, I returned to Manila to work for American-owned web design companies.
 In 2007 I decided to go freelance and have since helped many local and foreign businesses to bring their presence online.

 The internet has changed dramatically since I typed my first lines of code in Netscape Composer.
 I am often amazed at the speed that new technologies develop.
-No wonder young kids now have to go to school to learn a trade that took me only a few weeks to study almost two decades ago.
+It's no wonder that one must now have to go to school to learn a skill that took me only a few weeks to study over two decades ago.
 I do my best to keep up (still by reading online tutorials) because my love for creating websites is the one thing that has not changed.
 I am happy that after a few career dead-ends, I eventually discovered a profession that I truly enjoy doing.